-Minnesota officer charged with second-degree murder in Australian's death
+Minnesota officer charged with third-degree murder in Australian's death

 The penalty for third-degree murder is up to 25 years in prison and second-degree manslaughter carries a penalty of up to 10 years, according to a state website.

-Minneapolis’ top prosecutor Hennepin County Attorney Mike Freeman is expected to announce the charges at a news conference at 2:30 p.m. local time in the July 2017 death of Damond, who was shot by Noor from his patrol car.

-Freeman had delayed his decision in December, saying his office needed more time and he did not have enough evidence to charge Noor.
-The county attorney’s office declined to comment beyond the statement on Tuesday.
+Freeman, Minneapolis’ top prosecutor, had delayed his decision in December, saying his office needed more time and he did not have enough evidence to charge Noor.

-Noor has been on paid leave and had declined to be interviewed by Minnesota state investigators.
-Neither Noor’s attorney, Tom Plunkett, nor the head of the Minneapolis Police Union, Bob Kroll, could immediately be reached for comment.
+Noor has been on paid leave and refused to be interviewed by Minnesota state investigators.
+Noor’s attorney, Tom Plunkett, could not immediately be reached for comment.

-Plunkett has said that Noor extended his “thoughts and wishes” to Damond’s family and raised concerns about Freeman’s objectivity.
+Plunkett previously said Noor extended his “thoughts and wishes” to Damond’s family and raised concerns about Freeman’s objectivity.

 The attorney for Damond’s family, Bob Bennett, could not be reached on Tuesday.

-Damond’s fiance Don Damond, and her father, John Ruszczyk, issued a joint statement in which they praised the decision to charge Noor and hoped it resulted in a conviction, according to the Minneapolis Star Tribune.
+Damond’s fiance, Don Damond, and her father, John Ruszczyk, issued a joint statement in which they praised the decision to charge Noor and hoped it resulted in a conviction, calling it “one step toward justice for this iniquitous act.”

 “No charges can bring our Justine back.
-However, justice demands accountability for those responsible for recklessly killing the fellow citizens they are sworn to protect,” they said in the statement, according to the newspaper report.
+However, justice demands accountability for those responsible for recklessly killing the fellow citizens they are sworn to protect,” they said in the statement.

-Damond, who was living in Minneapolis and engaged to be married, had called police about a possible sexual assault near her house and approached the police after their arrival, authorities have said.
+Damond, who was living in Minneapolis and engaged to be married, approached the police after their arrival, authorities have said.
 She had owned a meditation and life-coaching company.

 Neither Noor, who came to the United States from Somalia as a child, nor Matthew Harrity, another officer in the patrol car, had their body cameras activated, police have said.

-Harrity told investigators he was startled by a loud sound near the patrol car shortly before Noor fired.
-Court documents said a woman slapped the back of the car before the shooting.
+Harrity was startled by a loud sound near the patrol car shortly before Noor fired from the passenger seat of the patrol car through Harrity’s window, Freeman said.

+Harrity, who pulled out his handgun during the incident but didn’t fire it, said both officers “got spooked” when Damond appeared “out of nowhere,” Freeman said.

+Noor is scheduled to make an initial court appearance on Wednesday in Hennepin County District Court in Minneapolis.
+Prosecutors are asking that Noor’s bail be set at $500,000, Freeman said.

+(This version corrects headline and first paragraph to show Noor was charged with third-degree murder and second-degree manslaughter, not second-degree murder and third-degree manslaughter)

-Reporting by Todd melby, Writing by Ben Klayman
+Reporting by Todd Melby, Writing by Ben Klayman; Editing by Cynthia Osterman